-6.7 Entire Agreement
+Entire Agreement

-The RFP shall be incorporated into any resulting contract.
-The resulting contract, including the RFP and those portions of the offeror's response accepted by the University, shall be the entire agreement between the parties.
+The RFP should be incorporated into any resulting contract.
+The resulting contract, including the RFP and those portions of the offeror's response accepted by the University, should be the entire agreement between the parties.

 6.8 Governing Law